Chapter 34, Another Evidence

-I think this quote is really insightful; Neil L. Anderson, “These fiery trials are designed to make you stronger, but they have the potential to diminish your trust in the Son of God and to weaken your resolve to keep your promises to Him.
+I think this quote is very insightful.
+Neil L. Anderson said, “These fiery trials are designed to make you stronger, but they have the potential to diminish your trust in the Son of God and to weaken your resolve to keep your promises to Him.
 These trials are often camouflaged, making them difficult to identify.
-They take root in our weaknesses, our vulnerabilities, our sensitivities, or in those things that matter most to us”.
+They take root in our weaknesses, our vulnerabilities, our sensitivities, or in those things that matter most to us.”

 In the process of sharing my experiences I hope you will feel the emotion, the pain, the sweetness and ultimate mercy of the Lord.
-In the process, I hope your testimony of Heavenly Father’s Plan of Salvation, of the sealing power and of Angels, will be strengthened, because I have witnessed them firsthand.
-And I hope you will see that my trial, and your trials are the very experiences that strengthen your faith and make us great.
+In the process, I hope your testimony of Heavenly Father’s plan of salvation, of the sealing power and of angels, will be strengthened, because I have witnessed them firsthand.
+And I hope you will see that my trial, and your trials, are the very experiences that strengthen our faith and make us great.

-Let me tell you about a beautiful woman whom I have never met, but who I love and who I know loves me.
+Let me tell you about a beautiful woman whom I have never met, but whom I love and who I know loves me.
 Cindi Lindeman grew up in New York State, 15 minutes from her future husband, Scott.
-They had 6 children, 5 grandchildren, and were married 28 years when she was diagnosed with pancreatic cancer.
+They had six children, five grandchildren, and were married 28 years when she was diagnosed with pancreatic cancer.
 She was beautiful and strong.
 Her great desire was to be with her family and over her grand-babies.

 Even as the cancer progressed, Cindi was never interested in talking about what she wanted Scott to do in the event she was not healed.
 She was totally focused on getting well and loving her family.
-However, less than a month before she passed away, she and Scott were still awake one night at 2 am as they dealt with the pain and hardships of her illness.
-It had been a very sacred day, her college kids had come home to love her and be with her.
+However, less than a month before she passed away, she and Scott were still awake one night at 2:00 a.m. as they dealt with the pain and hardships of her illness.
+It had been a very sacred day.
+Her college kids had come home to love her and be with her.
 The Spirit was very strong.
-Late that night she turned to scott and said, “I told the kids today you would marry a woman in her 40’s who had never been married”.
+Late that night she turned to Scott and said, “I told the kids today you would marry a woman in her 40’s who had never been married.”
 Then she looked him in the eye and calmly and lovingly said, “Don’t worry…I will help you…and I won’t make you wait long.”

-She battled her cancer and the accompanying chemotherapy, bone pain, nausea, exhaustion, and so many other miseries and indignities…with a grace and power that was breathtaking for her family to witness firsthand.
-At one particularly hard sime, Scott asked Cindi in the middle of the night, “Do you think we signed up for this in the pre-existence?
-She smiled and said “Heck no, I can do hard things, but this is ridiculous!”
+She battled her cancer and the accompanying chemotherapy,–bone pain, nausea, exhaustion, and so many other miseries–and indignities, with a grace and power that was breathtaking for her family to witness firsthand.
+At one particularly hard time, Scott asked Cindi in the middle of the night, “Do you think we signed up for this in the pre-existence?
+She smiled and said “Heck, no, I can do hard things, but this is ridiculous!”

-After a 2 year battle she passed away quietly in her home with her family and angels all around.
+After a two-year battle she passed away quietly in her home, with her family and angels all around.

-There were powerful witnesses, events and assurances that made it obvious that Angels were clearing the was.
-At one point, after some very unique and ver sacred experiences, Scott looked to the sky with a big smile on his face and gratitude in his heart and said to Cindi, “Ok, now you’re just showing off”.
+There were powerful witnesses–events and assurances that made it obvious that angels were clearing the way.
+At one point, after some unique and very sacred experiences, Scott looked to the sky with a big smile on his face and gratitude in his heart and said to Cindi, “Ok, now you’re just showing off.”

-For me that plan required time.
+For me, that plan required time.
 That time is one of the things that made the trial so difficult for me.
 But now I see the bigger picture.
-That time was so sacred and precious to Scott and Cindi.
+That time was very sacred and precious to Scott and Cindi.

 I look forward to the day when I meet Cindi.
 I will embrace her and express my deep gratitude for creating such a beautiful family, and for inviting me to be a part of it.
 And (in the spiritual sense) for walking arm in arm with me, as I now join this family for the last leg of the trip we call life.
 I pray that she is always near.